ncorroyez/ncorroyez_thesis_code/README.md

 # Access to the repo
 cd ncorroyez_thesis_code

-# Install dependencies
+# Setup directories architecture & install dependencies
-Rscript install_dependencies.R
+Rscript setup.R
 ```

-#### Download LiDAR data
+#### Download LiDAR data and shape files

-LiDAR acquisitions of IMPRINT (ANR-19-CE32-0005) are available.
-If you are from Maison de la Télédétection, you can directly copy the data from mo-pulse server (_PROJETS/2023_2026_These_Nathan_Corroyez/LiDAR).
+LiDAR acquisitions of Aigoual, Blois, and Mormal study sites are available.
+If you are from Maison de la Télédétection, directly copy the data from mo-pulse server (_PROJETS/2023_2026_These_Nathan_Corroyez/LiDAR).
 Otherwise, please contact me.

+Once data are downloaded, put them in their associated directories (e.g. for Mormal data, put LiDAR data in 01_DATA/Mormal/LiDAR and shape files in 01_DATA/Mormal/Shape).

 ### Utilization